royland123/azure-functions-redis-extension/Tutorial/VisualStudioTutorial.md

 1. [StackExchange.Redis](https://www.nuget.org/packages/StackExchange.Redis/), which is the primary .NET client for Redis.
 1. Microsoft.Azure.WebJobs.Extensions.Redis, which is the extension that allows Redis keyspace notifications to be used as triggers in Azure Functions.

-Install StackExchange.Redis by going to the **Terminal** tab in VS Code and entering the following command:
+Install StackExchange.Redis by going to the **Package Manager Console** tab in Visual Studio and entering the following command:

 ```
 dotnet add package StackExchange.Redis